Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 - current Perl 6 blog posts could be better marked with TIOBE tag (as they presently are not tagged correctly in general)
 - reworked documentation could have *all* pages properly TIOBE tagged
 - in social media, use new, distinctive #rakulang tag
+- could make an ex-core developer return to the project

 ## Threats